andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 }
 ```

 The memory accesses in TCG are hooked using TCG helpers [13].
-For example, adding qasan_gen_load4 before the code that emits the TCG operations associated with a 32-bit memory load we emit a call to a helper (qasan_load4) that checks the validity of the address using __asan_load4.
+For example, qasan_gen_load4 is called before the code that emits the TCG operations associated with a 32-bit memory load and it emits a call to a helper (qasan_load4) that checks the validity of the address using __asan_load4.

 ```c
 static inline void tcg_gen_ld_i32(TCGv_i32 ret, TCGv_ptr arg2,